Engin-Boot/pong-stage-RV313/Stage0/PongGameSetting/Profile.md

 Given : A system in which game is ON.
-When : The Player choose update or change the Playername Then : The player_name is updated.
+When : The Player choose update or change the Playername Then : The playername is updated.

 ### Scenario : Changing Password